Mikh McKinney

-Mikhael Alexander Mercado McKinney (born January 26, 1992) is a Filipino-American professional basketball player for Zamalek of the Egyptian Basketball Super League.
-He played college basketball for Sacramento State and was the first player in the school's division I history to be named conference player of the year and an honorable mention All-American.
+Mikhael Alexander Mercado McKinney (born January 26, 1992) is a Filipino-American professional basketball player for the Astros de Jalisco of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
+He played college basketball for Sacramento State and was the first player in the school's Division I history to be named conference player of the year and an honorable mention All-American.

 College career

 McKinney, a point guard from Fremont, California, started his college career for Ohlone College of the NJCAA.
 After a season there, he transferred to Sacramento State.
 McKinney was a two-time unanimous first-team All-Big Sky Conference pick and, in his senior season, was named the Big Sky Player of the Year.
 For the season, he averaged 19.2 points, 4.9 assists, 2.8 rebounds and 2.4 steals per game.

 Professional career

 After going undrafted in the 2015 NBA draft, McKinney signed a two-year contract with Port of Antwerp Giants of the Belgian League on July 27, 2015.
 In 46 games, he averaged 7.8 points, 1.6 rebounds, 2.2 assists and 0.8 steals in 19.7 minutes.

 On October 30, 2016, McKinney was drafted in the second round by the Northern Arizona Suns during the 2016 NBA Development League Draft, but was waived by the Suns on November 11.
 On December 1, he was acquired by the Delaware 87ers.